"With pop hits provin' unlikely, Captain Beefheart retreated to a cabin to shout at his band for months on end. The result was Trout Mask Replica.

 "Lick my tropes off, baby!":

-- Animal Lover: Beefheart liked animals and put a lot of animal imagery in his songs.
+- Animal Motifs: Beefheart liked referring to exotic animals in his lyrics.

-- Blues The genre in which Beefheart started off.
+- Blues The genre in which the eventual avantgarde musician Beefheart started off.

 - Creator Thumbprint: Vliet was said to have enjoyed candy a lot, which led to the writing of "Abba Zabba" and "Kandy Korn".